 Saildrive or outdrive: Saildrives and outdrives are popular on smaller yachts and are fairly easy to install.
-These transmission systems are used when the inboard engine uses a horizontal output shaft.
+These transmission systems are used when the inboard yacht engine uses a horizontal output shaft.
 Since you can steer outdrives, boat owners often use them on catamarans.
 Some benefits of saildrives include their smaller, horizontal size, reduced vibrations, lessened propeller walk and greater efficiency.
 One recurring concern with saildrives is their tendency toward corrosion and greater maintenance needs.

-Hydraulic drive: A hydraulic drive allows your engine to be placed at a distance from the drive train or offset from it.
+Hydraulic drive: A hydraulic drive allows your small Cummins engine to be placed at a distance from the drive train or offset from it.
 Instead of using a traditional gearbox and engine to power the propeller shaft, this type of drive train uses a hydraulic motor.
 A hydraulic drive train will have a hydraulic vane pump installed on the engine’s side, which helps power the propellor shaft.
 These engines aren’t exceptionally efficient, which keeps some yacht owners from relying on them.

-Diesel-electric drive: Diesel-electric drives are gaining popularity since they can be installed far away from the engine.
+Diesel-electric drive: Diesel-electric drives are gaining popularity since they can be installed far away from the yacht engine.
 The diesel and electric systems can be used independently, giving boat owners more flexibility in their power options.
 An advantage of these drives is that they can power multiple propellers from one engine.
 These are a great backup for a single-engine yacht, as they can use the engine power from the yacht’s genset to propel the boat if needed.

 Hybrid drive: A hybrid drive engine mixes a diesel engine and electric motor on a shaft.
 The power sources from either diesel or electric systems can be used together or alone.
 An advantage of a hybrid drive is that it’s a highly efficient power source, making fuel last longer.
 These drives are also quiet power sources and feature a compact construction.